K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Conclusions

 \begin{acks}[Acknowledgments] We acknowledge that CHIME is located on the traditional, ancestral, and unceded territory of the Syilx/Okanagan people.
-We are grateful to the staff of the Dominion Radio Astrophysical Observatory, which is operated by the National Research Council of Canada. \end{acks} \begin{funding} This work was funded in large part by a Canadian Statistical Sciences Institute (CANSSI) Collaborative Research Team Grant to author G.M.E..
+We are grateful to the staff of the Dominion Radio Astrophysical Observatory, which is operated by the National Research Council of Canada.
+A.M.C., R.C.J. and A.B.P. are additionally affiliated with the Trottier Space Institute.
+A.P. is also affiliated with the Dunlap Institute for Astronomy \& Astrophysics at the University of Toronto.
+G.M.E. is jointly appointed to the David A. Dunlap Department of Astronomy and Astrophysics at the University of Toronto.
+K.W.M. is also affiliated with MIT's Department of Physics.
+J.X.P. is also affiliated with the Kavli Institute for the Physics and Mathematics of the Universe and National Astronomical Observatory of Japan. \end{acks} \begin{funding} This work was funded by a Canadian Statistical Sciences Institute (CANSSI) Collaborative Research Team Grant to author G.M.E..
 CANSSI is supported under the Discovery Institutes Support program of the Natural Sciences and Engineering Research Council of Canada (NSERC).
-A.M.C. is funded by an NSERC Doctoral Postgraduate Scholarship.
+A.M.C. is a Banting Postdoctoral Research Fellow, but was funded by an NSERC Doctoral Postgraduate Scholarship while performing the majority of the analysis for this paper as a Ph.D. candidate in Astronomy at the University of Toronto.
 D.L. acknowledges support from the Data Sciences Institute Doctoral Fellowship at the University of Toronto, and from CANSSI Ontario Multi-disciplinary Doctoral Trainee Program.
 D.C.S. acknowledges the support of NSERC, RGPIN-2021-03985.
 The Dunlap Institute is funded through an endowment established by the David Dunlap family and the University of Toronto.
 B.M.G. acknowledges the support of NSERC through grant RGPIN-2022-03163, and of the Canada Research Chairs program.
 Z.P. is supported by an NWO Veni fellowship (VI.Veni.222.295).
 A.P. is funded by the NSERC Canada Graduate Scholarships -- Doctoral program.
-A.B.P. is a Banting Fellow, a McGill Space Institute~(MSI) Fellow, and a Fonds de Recherche du Quebec -- Nature et Technologies~(FRQNT) postdoctoral fellow.
+A.B.P. is a Banting, McGill Space Institute~(MSI), and FRQNT postdoctoral fellow.
 J.X.P. acknowledges support from NSF grants AST-1911140, AST-1910471, and AST-2206490 as a member of the Fast and Fortunate for FRB Follow-up team.
 CHIME is funded by a grant from the Canada Foundation for Innovation (CFI) 2012 Leading Edge Fund (Project 31170) and by contributions from the provinces of British Columbia, Qu\'{e}bec and Ontario.
 The CHIME/FRB Project is funded by a grant from the CFI 2015 Innovation Fund (Project 33213) and by contributions from the provinces of British Columbia and Qu\'{e}bec, and by the Dunlap Institute for Astronomy and Astrophysics at the University of Toronto.
 Additional support was provided by the Canadian Institute for Advanced Research (CIFAR), McGill University and the Trottier Space Institute thanks to the Trottier Family Foundation, and the University of British Columbia. \end{funding}